Answerphone (Banx & Ranx and Ella Eyre song)

 "Answerphone" is a song recorded by Canadian production duo Banx & Ranx and English singer Ella Eyre featuring English rapper Yxng Bane.
 The song was released by Parlophone on 16 March 2018.
 It reached number five on the UK Singles Chart on 25 May 2018.

-It was co-written by Banx & Ranx, Jacob Manson, Ella Eyre, Yxng Bane and Shakka.
+It was co-written by Banx & Ranx, Jacob Manson, Ella Eyre, Yxng Bane, and Shakka.

 Music video

-A music video to accompany the release of "Answerphone" was first released onto YouTube on 16 March 2018, through Banx & Ranx's official YouTube account.
+A music video to accompany the release of "Answerphone" was first released to YouTube on 16 March 2018, through Banx & Ranx's official YouTube channel.